Early Childhood Education Course: MACTE-accredited EC

 - Montessori Institute for Teacher Education at Spring Valley

 She was a graduate of the University of Cluj, Romania.
 She studied the Montessori Method in Romania, Vienna, London, and attended lectures by Dr. Montessori.
 She taught teachers, lectured and conducted classes in the Montessori Method of Education starting in 1951.

 Gulsevin Kayihan is a graduate of the University of Bosphorus.
 She has both the ECE and the Elementary Montessori I-II diplomas with over 30 years of experience.
 She is the Academic Director at Montessori Academy at Spring Valley and has been with the Montessori Institute for Teacher Education at Spring Valley since 1984.

 Laura Possinger is a graduate of Pacific Lutheran University.
 She has both ECE and Elementary I-II diplomas.
-She has been with the Teacher Education Program since 2005.
+She has been with the Early Childhood program since 2008.